Table of Contents

 Having a well-presented chronological resume significantly increases your chances of landing a job interview.
-In this article, you will find a detailed step-by-step guide , free samples, and free templates for creating a compelling chronological resume.
+In this article, you will find a detailed step-by-step guide , free examples and free templates to help you create a compelling chronological resume.

 There are three main types of resume formats:

 Choosing the chronological resume for the right reasons will impact your chances of standing out among your competitors.
 Keep reading to understand the differences between the three types of resumes and how these might apply to you.

 Whereas A chronological resume focuses mainly on work experience and previous job activities, a functional resume, also known as a skills-based resume, focuses on your talents and achievements.

 Ask yourself which you want to highlight.
 The following key points can help you choose the best type of resume for you:

 The combination resume, as the name implies, puts together information from chronological and functional resumes.
 Consider the following to help you decide whether a chronological or a combination resume is a better fit for you.